mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 ### 4.5.3 Harmonize the data and save it in the format required for causal analysis.

-Lastly to harmonize the exposure and outocme data files as well as having them in format ready for causal analysis. you can give the outputs of either of the last two functions and use the file `Data preparation.py` to get the datasets in the format needed for running the causal analysis.
+Lastly to harmonize the exposure and outcome data files as well as having them in format ready for causal analysis. you can give the outputs of either of the last two functions and use the file `Data Prep.py` to get the datasets in the format needed for running the causal analysis.
 The input would be exposure and outcome files you get after you run Seperate chr.py, with comma as a separator and the output would be a file with the format required for the causal analysis saved in the same input directory with suffix prepared.csv.